vigneshr97/K-Shortest-Paths/README.md

 observed when tested in various real world networks and square grid networks after the second set of optimizations.
 Finally the practical relevance of large values of K is explained through the NP hard multiobjective optimization problem.

+The one directional version of the code is available in the directory 'code' and the bidirectional version is available in the directory 'bi-direction k shortest paths algorithms'